Electric wall mounted heaters aren’t just safer than portable types, they are also 100% energy efficient, unlike propane and natural gas units.

-This wall mounted unit can be installed quickly and easily and plugs right into the wall with the included six-foot cord.
+This wall heater can be installed quickly and easily and plugs right into the wall with the included six-foot cord.

 While not the most inconspicuous heater on the list, this unit certainly gets the job done and does so at a price that is hard to beat.

-If your idea of the perfect wall heater is one that is neither seen nor heard, then you may want to take a closer look at this Cadet Register Series fan unit.
+If your idea of the perfect wall heater is one that is neither seen nor heard, then you may want to take a closer look at this Cadet Register Series electric wall heater.

 The compact unit body is installed in the wall and covered with a discrete, register-style grill.
 Air is sucked into the unit via a fan and then pushed through a system of heated fins and back out into the room.

-Another great feature of this forced fan style heater is that it comes with a multi-watt option.
-By switching the wiring input, you can choose between 1,500, 1,600, or 2,000 watts.
-The lower wattages are perfect for rooms under 1,000 square feet while the higher option is great for those just over that mark.
+Another great feature of this forced fan style wall heater is that it comes with a multi-watt option.
+By switching the wiring input, you can choose between 700, 900, or 1,600 watts.
+The lower wattages are perfect for rooms under 250 square feet while the higher option is great for those just over that mark.

-One downside of this product is that you must buy the thermostat and register cover separately.
+One downside of this wall heater is that you must buy the thermostat and register cover separately.
 However, this does give you the option to find exactly what you need in these customizable parts.